zormandi/monadist/README.md

 # Monadist

-Practical implementation of a couple of popular monads in Ruby.
+A practical and useful Ruby implementation of a couple of popular monads.
+Method naming follows the Haskell convention so the gem can be used for trying to understand monads (mostly described in tutorials using Haskell).

+Monads implemented:

 * Identity (for explanatory purposes)
 * Maybe